named-data/NFD/docs/manpages/nfdc-face.rst

 The **nfdc face show** command shows properties and statistics of one specific face.

+The **nfdc face create** command creates a unicast UDP or TCP face.

+The **nfdc destroy** command destroys an existing face.
+It has no effect if the specified face does not exist.

 The **nfdc channel list** command shows a list of channels.
 Channels are listening sockets that can accept incoming connections and create new faces.

-The **nfdc create** command creates a new UDP or TCP face.

-The **nfdc destroy** command destroys an existing face.
-It has no effect if the specified face does not exist.

 OPTIONS
 -------
--P
-    Creates a "permanent" rather than persistent face.
-    A persistent face is closed when a socket error occrs.
-    A permanent face is kept alive upon socket errors, and is closed only upon **nfdc destroy** command.

 <FACEID>
     Numerical identifier of the face.
-    It is displayed in the output of **nfdc face list** and **nfdc create** commands.
+    It is displayed in the output of **nfdc face list** and **nfdc face create** commands.

 <FACEURI>
     An URI representing the remote endpoint of a face.